-The world’s largest democracy, also one of the fastest growing economies is in the midst of a national poll.
-The political and economic fate of 1.3 billion is at stake.
-The polling exercise itself is no mean feat – it will take not less than 39 days for it to be completed.
+The world’s largest democracy, also one of the fastest growing economies in the midst of a national poll.
+The political and economic fate of 1.3 billion is stake.
+The polling exercise itself is no mean feat – it will no less 39 days for it to be completed.
 Countries around the world, multinational corporations, multi-lateral institutions are all watching with interest as to which party or coalition of parties shall form the next government.

 Whichever party(ies) comes to power will have its work cut out – to take India’s game to the next level.
 Despite the feel-good factor (some would argue against) of the past five years since Modi Government was sworn in, a lot still needs to be done.
 To be honest with you, a country of the scale & complication of India requires not 1 but probably 3 terms of a pro-reform government at the federal level to continuously push the agenda.
 Only then a visible difference in the living standard of aam admi (common man) will be felt.

 Business works on contracts and their enforcement.
 India lags behind abysmally in enforcement of contracts.
 While on World Bank’s “Doing Business” scale India jumped from 142 in 2014 to 77 in 2018, it’s ranking in terms of contract enforcement has barely moved.
 It takes 1445 days (close to 4 years) and 31% of the claim value to enforce a contract.
 This point alone is of a major concern to foreign investors.